Old Sundanese language: Lexicon

-The vocabulary used in Old Sundanese is still mostly recognizable for speakers modern Sundanese, either with the same meaning or having undergone a change of meaning.
+The vocabulary used in Old Sundanese is still mostly recognizable for speakers of modern Sundanese, either with the same meaning or having undergone a change of meaning.
 The use of Sanskrit which is adapted to the pronunciation or writing of the ancient Sundanese is mixed quite clearly.
 This is because of the nuances of the use of ancient Sundanese in Hindu and Buddhist religious texts.
 In some parts, the same vocabulary is often found, even combined with sentence strings in Old Javanese.
 In other parts, we also find the use of Old Malay vocabulary and Arabic.
 The lexicon of Old Sundanese has been collected in an Old Sundanese–Indonesian dictionary.

 Morphology

 The morphology of word formation can generally be recognized in modern Sundanese with some exclusions, for example the use of the prefix a- in the word awurung.
-The suffix -keun has a grammatical function similar to that of -kan in Indonesian language.
+The suffix -keun has a grammatical function similar to that of -kan in Indonesian.
 In addition, the use of insertion affixes (infix) -in- and -um- in the word ginawé (word stem gawé; 'to do') and gumanti (the root word ganti: 'replace') are insertions that are classified as productive used in old Sundanese, now words that include -in- and - um- is often considered monomorphemic.
 The following words are often not perceived as interpolated words such as sumebar which consists of sebar and -um-, cumeluk which consists of celuk and -um- or tinangtu which consists of tangtu and -in- and pinareng consists of pareng and -in-.
 The last is the use of insertion -ar- which serves to make a noun or adjective plural, for example in the word karolot (word stem kolot; 'the elders') which is still used until now.